 (Copies of Military Specifications and Standards are available from: DODSSP - Customer Service, Standardization Document Order Desk, 700 Robbins Avenue, Bldg.
 4D, Philadelphia, PA 19111-5094, Tel (215)697-2179)

 2.2 Other publications.
 The following documents form a part of this specification to the extent specified herein.
-Unless a specific issue is identified, the issue in effect on the date of invitation for bids or request for proposal, shall apply.
+Unless a specific issue is identified, the issue in effect on the date of invitation for bids or request for proposal shall apply.

 American Society for Quality (ASQ):